+Nobody likes searching for outlets to charge their phones and tablets.
+Especially if there aren’t enough to go around!
 If your kids are bringing devices, too, then this is a must.
 No more searching for outlets close enough for everyone to charge up at the same time.

 7. Pack dollar store toys to keep your kids entertained on a long trip.

 Keep your kids busy with a few affordable travel gifts for them to enjoy throughout the flight.
 Wrap them up like presents and let them open a new toy every hour.
 Just make sure to toss your trash so the flight attendant doesn’t hate you.

 Related: 10 Travel Freebies Only the Savviest Travelers Know

 Travel a little lighter by packing clothes that can do double duty.
 Kids can easily sleep in comfy sweats and T-shirts instead of their pajamas, and you’ll have backup outfits just in case.

 9. Skip shoes with laces.

 Think of all the time you won’t waste on your vacation tying your toddler’s shoes.
 Just pack slip-on shoes so your kid can get in and out of them easily and without your help.
 This is especially useful in the TSA line at the airport or even on long car rides.